LLNL/lbann/docs/layers/transform_layers.rst

 Crop
 ----------------------------------------

-The Crop layer extracts a crop from a tensor at a position.
+The :python:`Crop` layer extracts a crop from a tensor at a position.
 It expects two input tensors: an :math:`N` -D data tensor and a 1D position vector with :math:`N` entries.
 The position vector should be normalized so that values are in :math:`[0,1]` .
 For images in CHW format, a position of (0,0,0) corresponds to the red-top-left corner and (1,1,1) to the blue-bottom-right corner.

 Arguments: